 The son of a USAID Foreign Service Officer, Jason Singer is a proud high school graduate of the International School of Kenya (Go Lions!) with 20+ years of professional, interagency development experience including 14+ as an FSO with USAID.
 In addition to his service with the U.S. Treasury and National Security Council, Mr. Singer has served in a range of USAID overseas and domestic posts and led USAID teams in a variety of sectors including economic growth; anti-corruption & good governance; immunization & water, sanitation & hygiene; basic education; agribusiness; workforce development; disaster risk reduction and women’s empowerment.
 In this context, Mr. Singer has tremendous respect for development professionals across all functional and technical areas, and the importance of intra- and interagency collaboration to strengthen the Foreign Service cadre.
 His experience of being raised in the Foreign Service, and his diverse professional background, bolster his commitment, capacity and enthusiasm to represent and advocate on behalf of his USAID colleagues.

 Jay Carreiro is a career Foreign Service Officer and an 18-year veteran of the Commerce Department.
 He joined the Commercial Service in 2009, serving as Special Assistant to the Deputy Assistant Secretary for International Operations.
-Prior to his election to the AFSA Governing Board, he was the Director for Business Liaison and Special Advisor to the U.S. Executive Director at the Inter-American Development in Washington.
+Prior to his election to the AFSA Governing Board, he was the Director for Business Liaison and Special Advisor to the U.S. Executive Director at the Inter-American Development Bank in Washington.
 He also served in Rio de Janeiro, Brazil.

 Before joining Commerce, Jay served as a judicial law clerk in Trenton, New Jersey.
 He holds a Bachelor of Arts in Political Science and Public Administration from Rhode Island College, and a Master of Public Administration and Juris Doctor from Rutgers University.
 He is married with one child and currently resides in Alexandria, Virginia.